 The other thing that also seems to inspire a lot of debate is the pasta shape.
-Having had "the famous bolognese" of whatever restaurant at like 5 different restaurants this year, here are my pros and cons to shapes for your consideration.
+Having had "the famous bolognese" of whatever restaurant at like five different locations this year, here are my pasta shape pros and cons for your consideration.

 Tagliatelle.
-Pro: lighter and more manueverable than any other shape.
+Pro: lighter and more maneuverable than any other shape.
 Actually traditional in the Bologna region.
-Con: sucks unless you make it fresh and I usually don't.
+Con: sucks unless you make it fresh and I don't.

 Pappardelle.
-Pro: really satisfying to cut into, like meaty and thick and chunky.
-Con: pasta to sauce ratio is easy to screw up.
+Pro: really satisfying to cut into, meaty and thick and chunky.
+Con: pasta-to-sauce ratio is easy to screw up.

 Rigatoni: Pro: comes pre-built with a perfect hiding space for meat bits.
 Ridged for your pleasure.
 Sturdy and also fun to chew.
-Con: it takes up more space, so you can eat less of it before you are forced to consider whether you hate yourself.
+Con: it takes up more space, so you can eat less of it before self-loathing settles in.